 Despite the boom of social media, email remains an integral part of the omnichannel customer service strategy.

-Email’s a big hit among the 55-and-above age bracket, with 52% of them naming it as their preferred method of engaging with brands.
+Email is a big hit among the 55-and-above age bracket, naming it their preferred method of engaging with brands.

 As such, your online customer care strategy won’t be complete without email.
 Using it as a customer support tool will let you reach a bigger demographic.